 (5).
 Once downloaded, select the apk file to install it.

 It is essential to access the up-to-date version of the Play Store on an Android device.
 Only then, you can update Android apps, games, and more.
-Also, Play Store update is must if you want to access its latest features.
-Hope this section has let you successfully update Play Store.
+Also, the Play Store update is must if you want to access its latest features.
+We hope this section has let you successfully update Play Store.